-Mr Bloking is currently Non-Executive Chairman of Nido Petroleum Limited, Executive Chairman and President of KAL Energy, Inc., a Non-Executive Director of Challenger Energy Limited, and a Fellow of the Australian Institute of Company Directors.
+Mr Bloking is currently Non-Executive Chairman of Nido Petroleum Limited and, a Non-Executive Director of both Challenger Energy Limited and Sun Resources NL.
+He is also a Fellow of the Australian Institute of Company Directors.

 He was previously Chairman of Transerv Energy Limited, Norwest Energy NL, the National Offshore Petroleum Safety Authority, Cool Energy Limited, and Cullen Wines (Australia) Pty Ltd., and he was Managing Director of Eureka Energy Limited and Gunson Resources Limited - the former owner of the Mount Gunson Copper Project.
 He was also formerly a Vice Chairman of the Australia China Business Council, a Non-Executive Director of the John Holland Group, Miclyn Express Offshore Limited, the Australian Petroleum Exploration and Production Association (APPEA), the Lions Eye Institute and the West Australian Symphony Orchestra, as well as a Governor of the American Chamber of Commerce in Australia and an Adjunct Professor at Murdoch University.